dglcinc/MLB/README.md

 # MLB

-Mountain Lakes Bowling Team 1 - Application for managing bowlers and schedules for the local league.
+Mountain Lakes Bowling - Application for managing bowlers and schedules for the local league.